 I like to think that a good photograph is a memorable one.
 So push yourself to make your subject matter different and fresh.
-Also be prepared to go to lengths outside your comfort zone in order for you take that killer image.
+Also, be prepared to go to lengths outside your comfort zone in order for you to take that killer image.

-Just think of photos like a memory moments, if you have one great story to tell out of the life time of memories, then that is your good photograph.
+Just think of photos like memorable moments, if you have one great story to tell out of the lifetime of memories, then that is your good photograph.

 What camera and lighting gear do you use for a typical shoot?